AllenDowney/ThinkDataStructures/sorting/day01/README.md

 ## Assignment

-### Reading

-- In *Think Algorithms*, read sections **23.4, 23.5 and 23.7**.

 ### Code

+#### Heapsort

-- For both `QuickSort.java` and `HeapSort.java`, complete the methods annotated with `TODO`s so that `sort` runs; use (or not) the helper methods and method declarations we've provided for you.
+- For `HeapSort.java`, complete the methods annotated with `TODO`s so that `sort` runs; use (or not) the helper methods and method declarations we've provided for you.

 - For each sort function, detail the best, worst, and average case runtime complexity in the comments.
 Also, detail the space complexity.

+#### Running Median

+##### `PriorityQueue`

+For this problem, you might find it helpful to use a priority queue (PQ).
+Java offers an implementation of `PriorityQueue`, with the following methods:

+- `isEmpty`
+- `peek`
+- `offer`, which is the same as `enqueue` from the queue you implemented.
+- `poll`, which is the same as `dequeue` from the queue you implemented.

+**Optional**: To learn about Java's `PriorityQueue` API, in *Think Algorithms*, read section **23.7**.

+##### The Problem

+You are given an input stream of integers `inputStream`.
+Return a `double[] runningMedian`, where `runningMedian[i]` is the median of all elements in `inputStream[:i+1]`, that is, up to and including `i`.

+You can think of it like you are seeing the integers one at a time, and at any given time you must output what the median of all the integers you've seen so far is.

+You may find it helpful to think about the O(N^2) solution first.
+Maintain a sorted dynamic array `sortedArray`, and after each element comes in, find its place in the sorted array and insert it, then output the median of the sorted array.
+Why is this O(N^2)?

+The code for the N^2 solution is provided in `Problems.java`.
+Can you do better?
+For your convenience, we provide two helper functions which initialize a maxPQ and a minPQ.
+Feel free to use one or both in your solution.

+### Getting Checked Off

-Provide an explanation for each of the four complexities.
+- Provide an explanation for each of the four heapsort complexities to your NINJA.